Databases make customer information easy to handle, helping to improve service and strengthen relationships.

 Accuracy comes naturally if the system helps the user

-- Give operators short-cut options to click on, so that they do not have to type everything out in full each time.
+- Give operators short-cut options to click on, so that they don't have to type everything in full each time.

 - Leave room for multiple records.